pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 # Defining placement rules in SQL

-- Author(s):     [djshow832](https://github.com/djshow832) (Ming Zhang)
+- Author(s):     [djshow832](https://github.com/djshow832) (Ming Zhang), [morgo](https://github.com/morgo) (Morgan Tocker)
-- Last updated:  2020-06-24
+- Last updated:  2021-07-12
 - Discussion at: https://docs.google.com/document/d/18Kdhi90dv33muF9k_VAIccNLeGf-DdQyUc8JlWF9Gok

 ## Motivation

-TiDB supports placement rules, which can define the placement of data in a more flexible and more granular way.
-But it only provides configuration files to define them, and it’s complicated.
+TiDB currently supports placement rules, which can define the placement of data in a more flexible and more granular way.
+But the current usage requires configuration files to manage them, and for end-users this can be complicated.

-This article proposes an approach to configure placement rules through DDL statements.
-TiDB server parses the statements and notify PD to perform the change.
-In this way, usability can be improved.
+This document proposes an approach to configure placement rules through DDL statements.
+Usability is improved because the TiDB server parses the statements and notifies PD to perform the change.

 The scenarios of defining placement rules in SQL include: